Flower Production Driptape Guide

 Automatic systems allow for the system to be controlled via a controller and solenoid valves.
 It is always recommended to have a brass ball valve before your solenoid valve in case of repairs.
 The solenoid valve will control the water that branches out in a 13mm lateral line to your driptape rows.
 The 16mm driptape valve x 13mm barb is ideal for this situation as you can further control the water and shut the water flow to certain rows in case of repairs or leaks.

-An automatic system can provide precise flows to your crops and save you the time and labour to water your crops manually.
-The amount of water flow can determine the number of rows controlled by a single solenoid valve.
+An automatic irrigation system provides precise water flow to your flower beds, saving time and labour compared to manual watering.
+The available water flow will determine how many rows or garden areas can be controlled by a single solenoid valve.

 Driptape Fittings